Pomegranate - Northstar

-When working Pomegranate use a neutral to slightly oxidizing flame.
-Once hot it will turn transparent just as the standard Northstar rubies, but as it cools (depending on the thickness will strike back to red.)
+NS088 Pomegranate is the lightest shade of the self striking ruby family Northstar currently offers.
+This color is an easy to use color that will turn transparent once hot, but as it cools (depending on the thickness will strike back to red.)
 Because this color is so unsaturated, the final strike must take place to in a kiln.
 The strike is easily repeatable and the final color is not affected by soaking in the kiln for long periods of time.
-Even after numerous reheats no livering will occur.

 Ratings & Reviews